skule/bylaws/bylaw-3.md

 # Campaigning

 ## General
-1. Campaigning is allowed solely during the Campaign Period and may only be done by a candidate or Designate.
+1. Campaigning activities are allowed solely during the Campaign Period and may only be done by a candidate or Designate.
 1. All campaign materials must prominently display the following text: "vote.skule.ca".
 1. In this chapter the term "candidate" shall be interpreted to include the term "Designate" for referenda questions.
 1. Candidates are limited to zero dollars ($0) in campaign expenses.